Axway/amplify-central/content/en/docs/manage_unified_catalog/manage-catalog-assests.md

 Follow these steps to assign a category.

 1. Select an asset in the **Unified Catalog**.
-2. In the right side details panel, click **+** sign by the Categories group.
+2. In the right details panel, click **+** sign by the Categories group.
 This will bring up a dialog screen with the list of available categories.
 3. Choose the categories from the list.
 By default, the list will display the fist 10 categories in alphabetical order.
 To view the next 10 available categories, click **+ Show more**.

 ### Edit/Delete a category